QAston/md-wiki-public/software-eng/tools/docker.md

     * <https://docs.docker.com/docker-for-windows/wsl/>
     * preferred method

-### setup (windows and wsl2 docker desktop integration)
+### setup docker-desktop (windows and wsl2 docker desktop integration)

+- docker-desktop setup points linux executables at windows docker implementation, and uses wsl mostly for file hosting, it doesn't use linux daemons
 - install <https://docs.docker.com/docker-for-windows/wsl/>
+- remove any docker client/daemon setup existing inside wsl distros you want to use docker-desktop in (if any)
-- run the following to start docker wsl integration (add to wsl-init script to run on startup)
+- run the following to start docker wsl integration (add to wsl-init.bat script to run on startup)
 ```
 @rem start docker cli, starting once again starts docker daemon, then you can exit
 start "C:\Program Files\Docker\Docker\Docker Desktop.exe" "C:\Program Files\Docker\Docker\Docker Desktop.exe" && exit
 ```
 - once started docker executables will be visible both in windows and wsl2
 - docker-desktop add links to executables in wsl2 distros (enabled/disabled for each distro in settings -> wsl integration):
-  - /usr/bin -> usr/sbin
+  - /usr/bin -> usr/sbin -> /bin (arch/artix default mount)
-  - /usr/bin/{docker,docker-compose} ->  /mnt/wsl/docker-desktop
+  - /usr/bin/{docker,docker-compose} ->  /mnt/wsl/docker-desktop/cli-tols/usr/bin
   - /usr/local/bin/kubectl -> /mnt/wsl/docker-desktop/cli-tools/usr/local/bin/kubectl
+  - /home/dariusza/.config/docker - locally generated config files
-  - these links aren't added if a file already exists in the distro with the same name, so it's safe to enable the integration
+  - these links aren't added if a file already exists in the distro with the same name, so integration might not work if there are conflicts, but at least shouldn't delete files
 - source completion - add to `~/.bashrc`
 ```
 if [ -f /usr/share/bash-completion/completions/docker ]; then